pasqal-io/qadence2-core/docs/transition.md

 ## Operators

-Qadence operators can be used as the identical way (including the order of target and control) in Qadence 2.
+Qadence operators can be used in the same way (including the order of target and control) in Qadence 2.

 Qadence
 ```python exec="on" source="material-block" html="1" session="getting_started"